Before you start

 • Economists and lawmakers: Economists and lawmakers make use of OpenFisca to calculate the effects of policies.
 By combining them with survey data to simulate the impact of reform on a given government’s budget and a population’s standard of living.

 • Developers and companies: Developers and companies use Openfisca to effortlessly create web applications based on simulation results with the help of the OpenFisca web API.
-You can build a great significant variety of services by coding formulas, hosting your instances and building your extensions.
+You can build a significant variety of services by coding formulas, hosting your instances and building your extensions.

 Way to use OpenFisca